tklein1801/concourse-discord-alert-resource/README.md

 ## Source Configuration

 - `url`: _Required._ Slack webhook URL.
-- `channel`: _Optional_.
-Target channel where messages are posted.
-If unset the default channel of the webhook is used.
 - `concourse_url`: _Optional._ The external URL that points to Concourse.
 Defaults to the env variable `ATC_EXTERNAL_URL`.
 - `username`: _Optional._ Concourse local user (or basic auth) username.
 Required for non-public pipelines if using alert type `fixed` or `broke`
 - `password`: _Optional._ Concourse local user (or basic auth) password.
 Required for non-public pipelines if using alert type `fixed` or `broke`